-Students perform easy rhythmic, melodic, and chordal patterns accurately and independently on rhythmic, melodic, and harmonic classroom instruments.
+Students perform easy rhythmic, melodic, and chordal patterns accurately and independently on rhythmic,

 Students perform expressively a varied repertoire of music representing diverse genres and styles.

 Students echo short rhythms and melodic patterns.

 Students perform in groups, blending instrumental tone colors, matching dynamic levels, and responding to the cues of a conductor.